bolan2014/Shortest_Path_Map_Matching/README.md

 Read info of link, node and track.

+- revise.py

-- attach gps points to roads.
+Attach gps points to roads.

 ##common